benvaljean/benvaljean.github.io/_posts/2010-01-29-Setting_up_Mirroring_in_SQL_Server_(MSSQL).markdown

 restore log [ExampleDB] from disk='\\\\SQLMirror\\share\\ExampleDB.log' with norecovery, replace
 </pre>
 The database when viewed in [http://msdn.microsoft.com/en-us/library/ms174173.aspx Management Studio] it will be shown as a <tt>Restoring...</tt> state.
+====Troubleshooting====
+Errors referring to the transaction logs either not being rolled forward to a point in time that is encompassed in the transaction log or or being rolled forward to a point in time that beyond reach of the transaction log are usually due to the backup and restore being done too far apart.
+The longer the amount of time between the principal being backed up and the restore done to the mirror the greater the chance of a problem occurring.
+In some cases just retrying the backup and restore can allow it to work.
+Always ensure that the backups are deleted before re-backing up further to setting up mirroring as if SQL has to overwrite files it can cause problems.

 ===Create Endpoints===